mmbman/Katagiri/1987-05-23-Karma-in-Buddhism.md

 **Katagiri:** Excuse me, I’m not clear.

-**Another person:** I understand the question, but I’m looking at it more personally.
+**Another person:** I think I have the same question, but I’m looking at it more personally.
 I’m wondering, do you ever wonder why you’re here... with us?

 **Katagiri:** *[Cackles.]* I don’t know.